 Let’s start by looking at the top three claims about the negative impacts of raising beef.
 I will dive deeper into each of these concerns in separate blogs in the coming weeks:

 Cattle generate methane, which is a greenhouse gas and therefore negatively contributes to global climate change.

-- A large amount of agricultural land is used for the feeding of the cows and this is contributing to the loss of rainforest at an alarming rate.
+A large amount of agricultural land is used for feeding cows, and this is contributing to the loss of rainforest at an alarming rate.

-- The waste products produced from the raising of cows is detrimental to the environment both as an effluent and as airborne pollution.
+- The waste products produced from raising cows is detrimental to the environment both as an effluent and as airborne pollution.

 Spoiler alert!
 All of these are potentially bad for the environment.
 OK, done.
 Just kidding.